cvbate/NYCAirQuality/README.md

 ### Analysis

-Calculate the mean for aerosol pre, during, and post both inside and outside of parks.
-Calculate the man for CO pre, during and post both inside and outside of parks.
+Calculate the mean for aerosol and CO pre, during, and post both inside and outside of parks.
+Calculate the mean for aerosol pre, during and post both in census blocks where 25% or fewer of the residents live below the 150% poverty level and in census blocks where 75% or more of the residents live below the 150% poverty level.

 1. Create a new table with columns val, and geom, from rast with a lateral polygon dump.
 EX: